rendall/icebreakers/QUESTIONS.md

   * What class did you take in school that helps you with your job?
   * What commercial jingle gets stuck in your head all the time?
   * What coworker characteristic do you find most irritating?
-  * What crazy activities do you dream of trying someday?
   * What dance move are you secretly awesome at?
   * What did you get into the most trouble for with your parents as a kid?
   * What do you never leave the house without other than your phone, keys or wallet?